seanlano/md2pdf-client/README.md

 ```
 $ sudo snap install --candidate md2pdf-client
 ```
-I haven't yet release it to the "stable" category - it needs some more testing before that happens.
+I haven't yet released it to the "stable" category - it needs some more testing before that happens.

 The packaging is done automatically by Launchpad, based on the Snapcraft config [in this repo](https://github.com/seanlano/md2pdf-client-snap).